ChipmunkHand/ChipmunkHand/blog/psx.md

 Note we chose to use a byte of 0 or 1 to represent a bit, rather than a bool, simply because space is not an issue and converting between bools and bytes all the time gets ~tiring~

-And of course we need a way to send a receive a byte by exchanging 1 bit at a time via the clock cycle as outlined above.
+And of course we need a way to send and receive a byte by exchanging 1 bit at a time via the clock cycle as outlined above.

 ```fsharp
 let pulse() = delayUs 4UL